jafman33/narwhal/readme.md

 ### 2.2 Technology
+I have been intrigued with PWAs for a while and finally decided to make something serious with it. iOS to release push notifications in 2023!
+Web Push is to be expected in 2023 on iOS and iPadOS. https://webkit.org/blog/12945/meet-web-push/
 The Narwhal project is a progressive web application **PWA**, built using python **Flask**, taking advantage of **Fauna**'s server-less database.

+Websites have many reasons to notify their users of time-sensitive or high-priority events, even if the user does not currently have the site open.
+This feature is called Web Push, and is enabled by the W3C standards for Push API, Notifications API, and Service Workers, all working together.
+WebKit now supports the relevant parts of those standards to enable Web Push.

 **[Flask](https://www.fullstackpython.com/flask.html)** is a web development micro-framework developed in Python.
 Flask is known as a _micro-framework_ because it is _lightweight_ and _only_ provides components that are _essential_.
 It only provides the necessary components for web development, such as routing, request handling, sessions, and so on.

 **[PWAs](https://web.dev/what-are-pwas/)** are web apps developed using a number of specific technologies and standard patterns to allow them to take advantage of both web apps and native app features.
 PWA's are built and enhanced with modern APIs to deliver enhanced capabilities, reliability, and installability while reaching _anyone, anywhere, on any device_ with a single code-base.
+The best practical examples of PWA's can be found at Google as they created the concept.
+YouTube, Twitter, and the Chinese retail giant Alibaba serve all mobile traffic via PWAs
+{picture here}
+You can start a PWA from the browser, and just like with a native app, you can install an icon on the home screen.
+The PWA is extremely fast and offers the ability to work offline or on slow networks.
+You don't have to download the PWA unlike a native app, and therefore, the PWA is always up to date.
+Having a PWA also helps a lot with SEO best practices, resulting in a higher Google ranking.
+Google provides tools to test if your PWA is good enough, load times and security (an HTTPS connection is required) are particularly important.

+In terms of maintenance, a PWA means less work.
+You would normally maintain the website plus two apps (Android and iOS).
+With a PWA, the content is now delivered from a single platform.
+On top of that, you don't have to deal with the requirements and possible geographical restrictions of app stores.

 **[Fauna](https://fauna.com/)** is a distributed document-relational database delivered as a cloud API.
 You can build existing applications to Fauna and scale without worrying about operations.